 The products referred to in articles 2(1) of Directive (EU) 2019/882 for which a high level of accessibility should be ensured are the following: consumer general purpose computer hardware systems and operating systems for those hardware systems; payment terminals; automated teller machines; ticketing machines; check-in machines; interactive self-service terminals providing information, excluding terminals installed as integrated parts of vehicles, aircrafts, ships or rolling stock; consumer terminal equipment with interactive computing capability, used for electronic communications services; consumer terminal equipment with interactive computing capability, used for accessing audiovisual media services; e-readers;

-The services referred to in articles 2(2) of Directive (EU) 2019/882 for which a high level of accessibility should be ensured are the following: electronic communications services with the exception of transmission services used for the provision of machine-to-machine services; services providing access to audiovisual media services; the following elements of air, bus, rail and waterborne passenger transport services, except for urban, suburban and regional transport services for which only the elements under point (v) apply: (i) websites; (ii) mobile device-based services including mobile applications; (iii) electronic tickets and electronic ticketing services; (iv) delivery of transport service information, including real-time travel information; this should, with regard to information screens, be limited to interactive screens located within the territory of the Union; and (v) interactive self-service terminals located within the territory of the Union, except those installed as integrated parts of vehicles, aircrafts, ships and rolling stock used in the provision of any part of such passenger transport services; consumer banking services; e-commerce services.
+The services referred to in articles 2(2) of Directive (EU) 2019/882 for which a high level of accessibility should be ensured are the following: electronic communications services with the exception of transmission services used for the provision of machine-to-machine services; services providing access to audiovisual media services; the following elements of air, bus, rail and waterborne passenger transport services, except for urban, suburban and regional transport services for which only the elements under point (v) apply: (i) websites; (ii) mobile device-based services including mobile applications; (iii) electronic tickets and electronic ticketing services; (iv) delivery of transport service information, including real-time travel information; this should, with regard to information screens, be limited to interactive screens located within the territory of the Union; and (v) interactive self-service terminals located within the territory of the Union, except those installed as integrated parts of vehicles, aircrafts, ships and rolling stock used in the provision of any part of such passenger transport services; consumer banking services; [excluding] e-books and dedicated software; e-commerce services.

 Directive (EU) 2019/882 contains accessibility requirements with regard to the built environment where the services under the scope of that Directive are provided, in order to maximise the foreseeable use of such environment by persons with disabilities.